hahamyt/ClickAttention/assets/ablation_whole_test_set.md

 |    Ours-B3-S2-baseline    |    |       |    |     |     |         |     |        |       |
 |    Ours-B3-S2+CA    |    |       |    |     |     |         |     |        |       |
 |    Ours-B3-S2+CA+DAA    |  1.46   |   1.95   |  3.26  |  5.23  |  4.72  |    2.17    |  2.89  |   2.05    |  2.37  |

+> Due to time limitations, some weights were re-trained in a short time, and as a result, some results may have subtle differences in the manuscript.
+But the trend is the same.